eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: transfer(write_buffer[, size])

       Simultaniuos read/write operation over the SPI bus.
+Writes data from `write_buffer` to the bus.
+The `size` argument can be used to transfer fewer bytes than the size of `write_buffer`.
 Returns the read data as a bytes object.

+      The number of read and written bytes are always equal for a transfer.

    .. method:: transfer_into(read_buffer, write_buffer[, size])

-      Simultaniuos read/write operation over the SPI bus.
+      Same as ``transfer()``, but the read data is written to `read_buffer`.

    .. method:: read(size)